nagarajarchak/expense-trackr/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'io.thecodeproject.to-do' is invalid and this project uses 'io.thecodeproject.todo' instead.
+* The original package name 'io.thecodeproject.to-do' is invalid and this project uses 'io.thecodeproject.expensetrackr' instead.

 # Getting Started